discos/basie/README.txt

 USAGE
 =====

-Once installed, the package comes with an executable 'schedulecreator'
+Once installed, the package comes with an executable called 'basie'

->>> schedulecreator --help
+>>> basie --help

 The schedulecreator takes in input a configuration file formatted according to a specific syntax and generates 4 files used by antenna control system as the